jetbrains-academy/kotlin-course-template/courseSection/courseLesson/quizTask/task.md

-You cannot change the question text, you need to put your question into `task.md` file.
+You cannot change the question text **Select one option from the list**, you need to put your question into this file.
+You can set up all quiz options in the [task-info](./task-info.yaml) file.